Gillingham Road bridge replacement

 Background

-The Gillingham Road Bridge is located at the northern end of Gillingham Road.
-It is a 46-year-old, 3-span, one-lane timber bridge.
-The bridge is in poor condition and has the following restrictions: 70% Class I, max 7000kg axle, 30km/h speed limit.
-The bridge currently serves one farm and two residential houses.
+The old bridge was a 46-year-old, 3-span, one-lane timber bridge.
+The bridge was in poor condition and had the following restrictions: 70% Class I, max 7000kg axle, 30km/h speed limit.
+The bridge served one farm and two residential houses.

-Springs Flat roading projects map(PDF, 1MB)
+Springs Flat roading projects map(PDF, 258KB)

 Location